RobTillaart/I2C_EEPROM/README.md

 The interface is kept quite identical to the I2C_24LC1025 library. https://github.com/RobTillaart/I2C_24LC1025

-Most important difference is 32 bit memory addresses.
+Most important difference is that the latter uses 32 bit memory addresses.

 ### Constructor

-- **I2C_eeprom(uint8_t deviceAddress, TwoWire \*wire = &Wire)** constructor,
-optional Wire interface.
+- **I2C_eeprom(uint8_t deviceAddress, TwoWire \*wire = &Wire)** constructor, to set the device address and optional Wire interface.
 The deviceSize == I2C_DEVICESIZE_24LC256 (32KB) is used as it is the most often used I2C_EEPROM size.
 Be aware that if you use other sized EEPROMs you have to use the next constructor, and name the deviceSize explicitly, otherwise errors might occur.
 - **I2C_eeprom(uint8_t deviceAddress, uint32_t deviceSize, TwoWire \*wire = &Wire)**
-constructor, the deviceSize can be any of the defines below or its number equivalent.
+constructor, idem as above, furthermore the deviceSize can be any of the defines in the table below or its number equivalent.
 The Wire interface is optional, default Wire.
 - **bool begin(uint8_t writeProtectPin = -1)** Optionally one can set the **WP**
 writeProtect pin. (see section below).
-If defined, it is initialized.
 If the **WP** pin is defined, the default behaviour will be to **not** allow writing.
 Furthermore it checks if the deviceAddress given in the constructor is available on the defined I2C bus.